TryGhost/Ghost-CLI/.github/ISSUE_TEMPLATE.md

 Welcome to Ghost-CLI's GitHub repo! 👋🎉

 Do you need help or have a question?
-Please come chat in Slack: https://slack.ghost.org/ 👫.
+Please come chat in our forum: https://forum.ghost.org 👫.

 Docs: https://docs.ghost.org 📖.